pfmarteau/KLevenshtein/README.md

 **kLevenshtein_cdist** is a python3.* implementation of kLevenshtein, a similarity measure dedicated to string matching.

 **kLevenshtein_c** directory contains a C biding of kLevenshtein, nearly 40 times faster that kLevenshtein_cdist implementation which is much faster than kdtw.py.
-To install the C version, just execute inside this subdirectory:
+To install the C version, just execute inside the K_Levenshtein subdirectory:
 > python3 setup.py install --user

 and to test: